-Portugal's "Citizen Shops" Offering 50 Services
+Portugal's "Citizen Shops"

-- The "citizen shops" across the country come under the Institute for the Management of Citizen Shops, a public sector institute under the authority of the Ministry of Finance. - Services co-located include social protection, pension funds, civil status certificates and extracts, plus business and taxation services There are also services provided by the Ministry of Health, the Post Office, the railways and the national tourism agency (over 50 government and other agencies are included).
-Private companies such as banks and telecommunication services, and notary services are also involved.
+- The "citizen shops" across the country come under the Institute for the Management of Citizen Shops, a public sector institute under the authority of the Ministry of Finance. - Services co-located include social protection, pension funds, civil status certificates and extracts, plus business and taxation services There are also services provided by the Ministry of Health, the Post Office, the railways and the national tourism agency (over 50 bodies are included). - Private companies such as banks and telecommunication services, and notary services are also involved.
 The "citizen shops" issue official documents: passports, identity cards and driving licenses.